satori-com/mzbench/doc/index.md

 Executing /path/to//mzbench/bin/../server/_build/default/rel/mzbench_api/bin/mzbench_api start
 ```

+!!!note
     The first server start takes a few minutes.
 The shell will not respond, which is OK; please be patient.
 Further starts will be much faster.

 When the server is running, launch an example benchmark: